- Profile and Organization

 For further information on Bayer’s management approach regarding Human Rights, please visit Human Rights Website.

-The focus in 2020 was on developing the strategic approach for respecting human rights in the supply chain.
-Starting in 2021, we plan to expand our measures with respect to the fulfillment of corporate due diligence in the area of human rights in the supply chain and more intensively integrate them into our procurement processes.
+The focus in 2021 was concentrated on raising awareness among our Procurement employees and our suppliers about human rights in the supply chain.
+Procurement also actively collaborates in the implementation of the German Supply Chain Due Diligence Act in our business operations.
+In 2022, we plan to expand our measures aimed at fulfilling corporate due diligence in procurement with respect to human rights in the supply chain and integrate them more intensively into our procurement processes.

 As the procurement of minerals originating from unstable regions of the world can contribute to the financing of conflicts and the violation of human rights, we work to ensure that so-called conflict materials are procured responsibly.